karlyndiary/Restaurant-Ratings-Analysis/README.md

 ### Behavior Insights:
 - What are the common occupations of consumers in different state?
 ```
-San Luis Potosí has the 93% of population of students and a remaining portion of it being employed and unemployed.
-In Morelos, the population is almost equally distributed between employed and students.
-In Tamaulipas, 94% of the population are students and the remaining 6% are employed.
+In San Luis Potosí, 93% of the population consists of students, with the remaining portion comprising both employed and unemployed individuals.
+In Morelos, the population is almost equally split between employed individuals and students.
+In Tamaulipas, 94% of the population are students, while the remaining 6% are employed.
 ```
 - How does the drink level (abstemious, casual, social) vary across different states?
 ```
-In San Luis Potosí, almost 40% of the population are social drinkers, 36% are casual drinkers and 23% are abstemious.
-In Morelos, 45% of the population are abstemious, 41% are casual drinkers and 12% are social drinkers.
-In Tamaulipas, 52% are abstemious, 31% are casual drinkers and 15% are social drinkers
+In San Luis Potosí, almost 40% of the population are social drinkers, 36% are casual drinkers, and 23% are abstemious.
+In Morelos, 45% are abstemious, 41% are casual drinkers, and 12% are social drinkers.
+In Tamaulipas, 52% are abstemious, 31% are casual drinkers, and 15% are social drinkers.
 ```
 - How does marital status correlate with smoking or drinking habits?
 ```
+Among 88 single consumers, all are non-smokers, with values decreasing respectively as abstemious, casual drinkers, and social drinkers.
+Among the married non-smokers, 2 are abstemious and 5 are social drinkers.
+Additionally, 23 single consumers smoke with values combined, and they are social drinkers and casual drinkers.
+Lastly, 2 married smokers are also social drinkers.
 ```
 - Is there a relationship between consumers' occupations and their budget levels?
 ```
+Among the students, 67 have a medium budget, 33 have a low budget, and 4 have a high budget.
+Additionally, 15 employed individuals and 1 unemployed individual have a medium budget.
 ```
 ### Review Insights:
 - What are the top 5 restaurants by food rating?